JordanMartinez/purescript-jordans-reference/11-Syntax/03-Type-Level-Programming-Syntax/src/02-Basic-Syntax/03-Defining-Functions/ReadMe.md

 A type-level function can only "compute" a type-level expression when the types unify.
 This will fail in a few situations (this list may not be exhaustive):
 - infinite unification: to unify some type, `a`, one must unify some type, `b`, which can only be unified if `a` is unified.
 After making X many recursive steps, the type inferencer will eventually give up and throw an error.
 This is a hard-coded number in the Purescript compiler.
 - situations where the type inferencer cannot infer the correct type
 - situations where one needs to do "backtracking".
-(Either Google this for a better understanding of it or see the Prolog links below)
+    - Normally, the compiler will commit to the instance head before it ever considers the instance context.
+If the compiler cannot figure things out using the head alone, it will fail.
+If the compiler supported "backtracking," it would also consider the instance context, which would prevent failure in some cases.
+    - "Backtracking" could be implemented in the compiler by using instance guards, but this has not yet been done.
+See [the related Purescript issue](https://github.com/purescript/purescript/issues/3120) for the current progress on this as well as an example of the code that "backtracking" would enable.

 ## Functional Dependencies Reexamined